UlfurOrn/H38/diary.md

 * Smári:
     * Worked on creating the report overview window
 * Úlfur:
-    *
+    * Today I had to go to work again.
+I worked overtime yesterday and after work today to make up for it.
+I was able to continue with requests and fix some issues with previous windows.

+Today we were able to mostly finish the validation and have a solid prototype for filtering and searching.
+The request windows have been started on but not finished.

 ### Thursday, 9 December:
+Today we will hopefully finish the request and report windows.
+We will also look into if we are able to implement more B requirements.
+More of us will also start working on the report as of now.

 * Guðmundur:
     * Worked on the final report
 * Kristófer:
     *
 * Kolbeinn:
     *
 * Ríkharður:
     * Made a welcome window for the beginning of the program.
 Added window state into the program so that in some scenarios some buttons are removed where not needed.
 Started working on the final report.
 * Smári:
-    * Finished working on the report window, aswell as working on the final report.
+    * Finished working on the report window, as well as working on the final report.
 * Úlfur:
-    *
+    * Today I was able to finish all the request windows and some extra windows needed.
+I started to implement all the methods needed in the logic layer for the reports and also did some work on the actual UI for the reports.

+Requests were finished and the project is close to completion.
+The report has gotten some headway and we implemented some extra requirements like a Welcome Window.

 ### Friday, 10 December:
+Today we will be finishing all that is left.
+This includes the report windows, filtering options and the report itself.

 * Guðmundur:
     * Continued working on the final report, made changes to the class diagrams and requirement list.
       Then tested the software, to make sure it matches the ui flow and didn't return errors, and made some fine changes.
 * Kristófer:
     *
 * Kolbeinn: